ongov/Digital-Service-Standard/README.md

 Use open standards, open source software and common government platforms where available.

-Open standards and open source software are published publicly, freely available for use by anyone, and are developed and maintained using a collaborative approach.
+Open standards are are created through collaboration and consensus.
+They aim for data operability between various products and services.
+Open source software is published publicly, freely available for use by anyone, and are developed and maintained using a collaborative approach.
+There are many well-established open source tools and products that are considered industry standards.

 ### Why it matters